peter/learning-clickhouse/docs/certified-developer/02-archtecture.md

 * granule - logical breakdown of rows in an uncompressed block, by default 8192 rows
 * primary key - sort order of table
-* priary index - in-memory index containing values in primary key pointing to first row of each granule
+* primary index - in-memory index containing values in primary key pointing to first row of each granule
 * part - a folder of files containing the column files and index files of a subset of table data

 ## Lab 2.1: Understanding Primary Keys in ClickHouse